 Typically, the elevation of the lacrimal sac is situated just below the inner corner of the eye.
 In dacryocystitis the surface of the elevation appears red and is tender, or even acutely painful to the touch.
 The lump feels smooth and warm and may have an area of palpable abscess within it.
 The skin over an acute dacryocystitis is often thinned and reddish/blue in colour.
 Frequently the patient has an associated watering eye, but not in all cases.
 If the acute dacryocystitis is very severe, the appearance can be like that of an orbital cellulitis.
 The orbit and eyelid are swollen and the patient feverish and unwell.
 This is then an emergency.

-In contrast, chronic dacryocystitis has less redness and pain, and the elevation is more likely to have chronic discharging from the lacrimal sac via a fistula or, if it is just a mucocele, back to the eye.
+In contrast, chronic dacryocystitis has less redness and pain.
+The elevation is more likely to have a chronic discharge from the lacrimal sac, either via a fistula or, if it is just a mucocele, back to the eye.

-1. Urgent drainage of dacryocystitis via the skin.
-This relieves the pain and pressure, but does not treat the underlying cause, therefore the dacryocystitis may return and become chronic.
-The definitive treatment is a dacryocystorhinostomy (DCR) which should be done within six weeks of the absess drainage.
+- Urgent drainage of the dacryocystitis via the skin under local anaesthetic.
+This relieves the pain and pressure, but does not treat the underlying cause.
+Therefore the dacryocystitis may return and risk becoming chronic.
+The definitive treatment is a dacryocystorhinostomy (DCR) which must be done within six weeks of the abscess draining.

-The oculoplastic surgeon will advise about the best option depending on the case.
-In a small number of patients in whom the origin of their acute dacryocystitis is a lacrimal sac stone, the patient can spontaneously pass the stone through the duct (similar to a kidney stone).
+Jane Olver, as an oculoplastic surgeon, will tell you about the best option depending on your particular case.
+In a small number of patients, in whom the origin of the acute dacryocystitis is a lacrimal sac stone, the dacryocystitis can spontaneously resolve once the stone has passed through to the duct (like a kidney stone).
 But often the stones or sludge caught in the sac and blocking the top end of the duct cannot pass down, or recurs, and DCR is required.